 - The last and most important gesture to consider when requesting a recommendation letter is often the most overlooked.
 In short; send your reference(s) a handwritten NOTE OF THANKS!

 - What are your academic and/or career goals at this point?
 (1000 characters)

-- Proofread you application thoroughly for accuracy and completeness before submitting.
+- Proofread your application thoroughly for accuracy and completeness before submitting.